AirPods 3 Cyber Monday Deal 2021: Cheapest Price Today | Digital Trends

 Cyber Monday deals are here, and one that’s sure to be a hit is this AirPods 3 Cyber Monday deal.
-Right now Amazon is offering the Apple AirPods 3 for $170, down from $179, saving you $9.
+Right now Amazon is offering the Apple AirPods 3 for $170, down from $179.
 Apple AirPods are some of the most popular earbuds out there, but they are typically pricey — and because of consistently high demand, they rarely ever get discounted.
 This means that this is a unique opportunity to buy these amazing earphones at a reduced price, and it won’t last long.
-All of the best Cyber Monday deals are selling out quickly, so make sure to shop now.
+All of the best Cyber Monday deals are selling out quickly, so shop now.

 Today’s best AirPods 3 Cyber Monday deal